 1 medium green bell pepper, cut into 1-inch cubes

 2 cans (less if you prefer a less soupy dish) of coconut milk (not cream of coconut)

 2-3 cups of cooked jasmine or white rice, if desired

 1 tablespoon chopped fresh basil leaves

-In nonstick wok or 12-inch nonstick skillet, heat oil over high heat.
+- In a nonstick wok or 12-inch nonstick skillet, heat oil over high heat.
 Add chicken; stir-fry 2 to 3 minutes or until chicken is no longer pink in center.
-Add lime peel, gingerroot, garlic, chilies and cilantro; stir-fry 1 minute.

 - Add lime peel, ginger root, garlic, chilies and cilantro, then stir-fry 1 minute.